-Faculty, staff and advisors of the MUSE program encourage you, as researchers and practitioners within the field of museum and exhibition studies, to ask critical or, to use education researcher Patti Lather's (1991) term, "power-sensitive" questions and address justice-focused themes, including commitments to activism, democracy, equality and inclusion, in your papers and projects (Ayers & Quinn 2005, cited in Quinn, Ploof & Hochtritt, 2012).
-For example, Who benefits? is a "perennially essential" starting point, according to the Italian Marxist Antonio Gramsci (Brantlinger, 2004).
-This question could be usefully applied to, say, the employment structures, funding streams, and curatorial decisions that shape the status guo of museums and exhibitions, and lead to ideas about how re-shaping these spaces around goals of diversity, fair employment practices and broader participation, for starters, would change cultural work as we know it today.
-Projects developed from these lines of thought might include initiating a "community curated" exhibit at an elementary school, senior residence or community center; designing an audio program for visually impaired visitors to a gallery; exploring how faith systems are represented within diverse museums; and surveying if and how youth museums serve their lesbian, gay, bisexual, and transgender families.

-We are all excited to see what you do while MUSEing at UIC, and we will do whatever we can to encourage and support your critical questioning and generative imagining.
-Museums and exhibits, their home communities, and the whole world will benefit from your work.
+Museums, in other words, like all public institutions, are shaped by their contexts.
+They are fantastic, and also as flawed as our society is, and they are ready for reimagining.
+In this way, they are similar to schools.
+Both schools and museums can be powerful sites of learning and experience.
+Yet, to survive as public entities and fulfill their potential as essential assets to a thriving democratic sphere, both schools and museums must be urged and supported to redefine themselves.
+The MUSE Program proposes ways that cultural workers can use the resource of museums to facilitate visitors' probing explorations of the world, drawing out their critical potential, and pointing the way toward the futures we deserve, by asking "power-sensitive" questions (Lather, 1991) and addressing justicecentered themes, including commitments to activism, democracy, equality and inclusion, in your papers and projects.
+For example, "Who benefits?" is a "perennially essential" starting point, according to the Italian Marxist Antonio Gramsci (Brantlinger, 2004).
+Applied to the employment structures, funding streams, and curatorial decisions that shape the status quo of museums and exhibitions, could lead to ideas about reshaping these spaces around goals of fair employment practices and access, for starters, challenging the status quo of cultural work.
+Projects developed from these lines of thought might include initiating a "community curated" exhibit at an elementary school, senior residence or community center; designing an audio program for blind/low vision gallery visitors; exploring how faith systems are represented within museums; and surveying if and how museums represent queer and trans people and communities.
+We are excited to see what you come up with in the program.
+Museums, their home communities, and the whole world will benefit from your work.